cancerit/hairpin2/README.md

 Given a VCF, and BAM files for the samples of that VCF, return a VCF with variants flagged with `ADF` if variants have anomalous distributions indicating that they are likely to be artefactual, `ALF` if relevant reads have lower median alignment score per base than a specified threshold, and `DVF` if variants appear to be the result of PCR error.

-### FILTERS
+### FLAGS

-- `ADF`; The `ADF` filter is an implementation of the artifact detection algorithm described in [Ellis et al, 2020](https://www.nature.com/articles/s41596-020-00437-6).
+- `ADF`; The `ADF` flag is an implementation of the artifact detection algorithm described in [Ellis et al, 2020](https://www.nature.com/articles/s41596-020-00437-6).
 It detects variants which appear with anomalously regular positional distribution in supporting reads.

-- `ALF`; The `ALF` filter indicates variants which are supported by reads with poor signal-to-noise, per the alignment score.
-It is complementary to the `ADF` filter – artefacts with anomalous distributions often cause a marked decrease in alignment score.
+- `ALF`; The `ALF` flag indicates variants which are supported by reads with poor signal-to-noise, per the alignment score.
+It is complementary to the `ADF` flag – artefacts with anomalous distributions often cause a marked decrease in alignment score.

-- `DVF`; The `DVF` filter is a naive but effective algorithm for detecting variants which are the result of PCR error - in regions of low complexity, short repeats and homopolymer tracts can cause PCR stuttering.
+- `DVF`; The `DVF` flag is a naive but effective algorithm for detecting variants which are the result of PCR error - in regions of low complexity, short repeats and homopolymer tracts can cause PCR stuttering.
 PCR stuttering can lead to, for example, an erroneous additional A on the read when amplifying a tract of As.
 If duplicated reads contain stutter, this can lead to variation of read length and alignment to reference between reads that are in fact duplicates.
 Because of this, these duplicates both evade dupmarking and give rise to spurious variants when calling.
-The `DVF` filter attempts to catch these variants by examining the regularity of the start and end coordinates of collections of supporting reads and their mates.
+The `DVF` flag attempts to catch these variants by examining the regularity of the start and end coordinates of collections of supporting reads and their mates.

-All filters are tunable such that their parameters can be configured to a variety of use cases and sequencing methods
+All flags are tunable such that their parameters can be configured to a variety of use cases and sequencing methods.

+Note that the term "filter" is sometimes used in place of the word flag in the helptext.

 ### DEPENDENCIES
 * `Python >= 3.12`